-In light of the recent Equifax data breach, companies need to go beyond taking the appropriate steps to reduce cyber-security risks internally and ensure that their external technology vendors are also exercising best practices when it comes to protecting data.
+The Equifax data breach — which may have exposed the credit card and social security information of as many as 143 million U.S. customers — doesn’t just have consumers concerned: Businesses are realizing their vulnerability to cyberattacks and the potential far-reaching impacts and financial consequences.
+Companies need to go beyond taking the appropriate steps to reduce cyber-security risks internally and ensure that their external technology vendors are also exercising best practices when it comes to protecting data.

 No matter what type of technology you deploy at your company and its intended function — whether it’s to manage risk, content, customers, etc. — you need to ensure it is secure and that the supporting technology vendor has best-in-class cyber-security procedures in place.